dzarista/fboss/arista/README.md

 When quickly testing changes with an already sanitized DUT, you can simply copy your newly built RPMs to the switch. `fbossctl update-dut <dut>` provides a convenient way to copy the latest RPMs to <dut>:/tmp.
-After copying the RPMs, SSH to the DUT and install the RPMs using `rpm -ivh <rpm>`.
+After copying the RPMs, SSH to the DUT and install the RPMs using `rpm -Uvh <rpm>`.

 To re-initialize FBOSS OSS, run `/opt/fboss/bin/fboss_init.sh`.